Do You Know What These Symptoms Might Mean?

 – Written words or type may appear blurry

 These symptoms may represent a potentially serious eye problem such as Age-Related Macular Degeneration, also called AMD.
 More than 2 million Americans ages 50 and over have AMD, a 25 percent increase from the last decade.
 AMD is the leading cause of vision loss and blindness for those aged 65 and older.

-February is AMD Awareness Month – a perfect time to learn more about this eye disease for which there is no cure.
-Take preventative measures to maintain your eye health and lower the risk of AMD.
+February is AMD Awareness Month – a perfect time to learn more about this eye disease without a cure.
+Take preventative measures to maintain your eye health and lower your risk of AMD.
 Steps you can take include:

 – Visit your ophthalmologist regularly

 – Eat healthy foods, including those rich in antioxidants

 – Control your blood pressure

 – Wear UV-blocking sunglasses and a brimmed hat